wldt/wldt-core-java/README.md

 the ```onDigitalTwinBound(Map<String, PhysicalAssetDescription> map)``` method.
 In our initial implementation we just pass through all the received characteristics recevied from each connected
 Physical Adapter mapping every physical entity into the DT's state without any change or adaptation (Of course complex behaviour can be implemented to customized the digitalization process).

+Through the following method we implement the following behaviour:

+- Analyze each received PAD from each connected and active Physical Adapter (in our case we will have just 1 Physical Adapter)
+- Iterate over all the received Properties for each PAD and create the same Property on the Digital Twin State
+- Start observing target Physical Properties in order to receive notification callback about physical variation through the method ```observePhysicalAssetProperty(property);```
+- Analyze received PAD's Events declaration and recreates them also on the DT's State
+- Start observing target Physical Event in order to receive notification callback about physical event generation through the method ```observePhysicalAssetEvent(event);```
+- Check available Physical Action and enable them on the DT's State.
+Enabled Digital Action are automatically observed by the Shadowing Function in order to receive action requests from active Digital Adapters

+The possibility to manually observe Physical Properties and Event has been introduced to allow the Shadowing Function to decide what to do according to the nature of the property or of the target event.
+For example in some cases with static properties it will not be necessary to observe any variation and it will be enough to read the initial value to build the digital replica of that specific property.

 ```java
 @Override
 protected void onDigitalTwinBound(Map<String, PhysicalAssetDescription> adaptersPhysicalAssetDescriptionMap) {